Getting started guide (Plus plan) with the new Litmus platform

 If you’re already a Litmus customer, your existing unique personal Litmus email addresses won’t work in the new Litmus platform.
 You will need to create a new personal email address (@litmusemail.com) when you start using the new Litmus platform.

-From the Inbox folder you’ll see the option to create a new personal address.
+From the All Emails folder you’ll see the option to create a new personal address.
 After your personal address has been created, you can then send an email to that address (from your email provider).
-All emails sent to your personal email address will end up in the Inbox folder.
+All emails sent to your personal email address will end up in the Unsorted Emails folder.
 Once your email has been created, you can then move it into the appropriate folder.

 Creating an email in a specific folder